Governance in our academies and colleges

 - Creative – Are you open minded and value innovative thinking?

-Importantly, we value a diverse make-up, outlook and approach on our Local Governing Bodies, and welcome expressions of interest from interested people in all parts of the community.
+Importantly, we value a diverse make-up, outlook and approach on our Academy Governing Councils, and welcome expressions of interest from interested people in all parts of the community.

 As a governor, you will have a vital role in making sure that children and young people have the best possible start in life, and also in supporting community development.
 You will get to be part of a team of people working towards these important aims and you will also have the opportunity to take part in academy life, getting to know pupils, parents and staff.